cbunt/react-distortion/README.md

 ### DistortSupportedAs\<T\>

-A wrapper which checks the passed type is a component which supports [DistortRequiredAsProps](#distortrequiredasprops).
+A wrapper which checks the passed type is a component which accepts [DistortRequiredAsProps](#distortrequiredasprops).
 Returns `never` if it does not.

 #### Type Parameters